arielccjr/Journal2025/README.md

                     : Primary (not derived from anything else).
                     : Immediate (not requiring proof).
                     ; More knowable than conclusions.
-                Example in Geometry:
-                    Axioms like "The whole is greater than the part" must be accepted without proof.
+                Example in Geometry: Axioms like "The whole is greater than the part" must be accepted without proof.
-                    From such axioms, we derive theorems in Euclidean geometry.

 ## **~CODE(), REASON:**
     : COMMAND:
     : LOGIC-ARITHMETIC = -1, 0, +1
     : NOW-SPACE: Same Plane/Continuance of Evidence
-    : GOLDEN MEAN:
+    : HAPPINESS & THE GOLDEN MEAN: Deficiency (too little of a trait) vs Excess (too much of a trait).
+Example: Courage is the mean between cowardice (deficiency) and recklessness (excess).
-        ~1: The Highest Good is Happiness (Eudaimonia), worth pursuing for its own sake, contemplative, and is lived within a community (polis).
+        : The Highest Good is Happiness (Eudaimonia), worth pursuing for its own sake, contemplative, and is lived within a community (polis).
-        ~2: Virtue (arete): Moral Virtues developed through habit. needs Practical Wisdom (Phronesis), the ability to judge what is virtuous in different situations.
+        : Virtue (arete): Moral Virtues developed through habit. needs Practical Wisdom (Phronesis), the ability to judge what is virtuous in different situations.
-            Intellectual Virtues developed through reason and education.
+            : Intellectual Virtues developed through reason and education.
 Reason governs all aspects of life.
-            Deficiency (too little of a trait)
-            Excess (too much of a trait)
-        Example: Courage is the mean between cowardice (deficiency) and recklessness (excess).
+    : PUBLIC-SAFETY,
-    : Flags, International Beaureau of Weights and Measures in France, Stamps, Autograph : PUBLIC-SAFETY, POSTAL MECHANICS, MARITIME LAW, SEE-PASS, SEA-TREATY, DRYDOCK, DROGUE LAW, : ROBERT'S RULE OF ORDER provides a standardized structure for conducting meetings efficiently and fairly.
+    : POSTAL MECHANICS, MARITIME LAW, SEE-PASS, SEA-TREATY, DRYDOCK, DROGUE LAW, : Flags, International Beaureau of Weights and Measures in France, Stamps, Autograph : ROBERT'S RULE OF ORDER provides a standardized structure for conducting meetings efficiently and fairly.
         ~1: Call to Order: The chairperson calls the meeting to order, marking the official start.
         ~2: Quorum Check: A record of who is present and absent is taken (optional for smaller meetings).